 After rounding St Catherine's point (the southernmost point of the island) and lighthouse you pass a series of pretty bays and coves on your way to the popular seaside resort at Ventnor.

 The path then visits two more lovely seaside resorts at Shanklin and Sandown.
 Shanklin has a picturesque old town and a pretty esplanade with a number of hotels and restaurants.
 Sandown Bay is also attractive with a popular stretch of golden sand and the interesting Victorian town to explore.

-You then round the chalk down at Culver Down, before passing Bembridge with its pretty harbour, bays and beaches.
+You then round the chalk down at Culver Down and Bembridge Fort, before passing Bembridge village with its pretty harbour, bays and beaches.
 Next stop is the seaside resort at Ryde with beaches and the esplanade to enjoy.